currawong-project/libcw/README.md

 - Add an ui::appIdToUuId() that returns the first matching appId, and then optionally looks for duplicates as an error checking scheme.

+- The ui eleA[] data structure should be changed to a tree because the current expandable array allows empty slots which need to be checked for whenever the list is iterated.
+It is also very inefficient to delete from the eleA[] because an exhaustive search is required to find all the children of the element to be deleted.

 - thread needs setters and getters for internal variables

 - change cwMpScNbQueue so that it does not require 'new'.